-Blondee apples are good eaten fresh, out-of-hand.
+Blondee apples can be used similarly to their parent, Gala, and can be substituted in recipes calling for Gala apples.
+They are good eaten fresh, out-of-hand.
 The round, yellow apples retain their shape when baked; they mix nicely with tarter-flavored apples in pies and tarts.
 Their flavor adds sweetness to applesauce when mixed with other early season apples.
-Blondee apples can keep refrigerated for several months.
+Blondee apples can keep refrigerated for two to three months.

 The Blondee apple was discovered in 2000 by Tom and Bob McLaughlin in Portsmouth, Ohio.
-Grown in an area of the US known as the “apple belt,” Blondee apples were introduced into the market in 2012.
-These new “yellow Gala’s” are licensed to nine nurseries across the globe, and are predominantly being marketed to large growers and home growers alike.
+Grown in an area of the US known as the Apple Belt, Blondee apples were introduced into the market in 2012.
+These new “yellow Galas” are licensed to nine nurseries across the globe, and are predominantly being marketed to large growers and home growers alike.